Contact Information

 - Great as a Dried Flower

-(Hardy Hydrangea) Limelight Panicle Hydrangea is one of the most popular hydrangeas ever, but after years of development and improvement LIMELIGHT PRIME® is the result.
-LIMELIGHT PRIME® is more compact and refined growing 4-6′ tall by 4’wide.
-It has an upright growth habit with stronger stems and deeper glossy green foliage.
-The lime green coloring of the blooms of LIMELIGHT PRIME® Panicle Hydrangea is retained longer and then it transitions into a bolder, showier deep reddish pink.
-The smaller stature of LIMELIGHT PRIME® makes it easier to incorporate into the landscape setting and is excellent as a specimen, as a flowering hedge, or as a centerpiece of the perennial or mixed border.
+(Hardy Hydrangea) Hydrangea Limelight Prime® is compact and refined growing 4-6' tall by 4' wide.
+It has an upright growth habit with strong stems and glossy, deep green foliage.
+The lime green blooms of Hydrangea Limelight Prime® transition into a bolder, showier deep reddish pink in the fall.
+The smaller stature makes it easier to incorporate into the landscape setting and is excellent as a specimen, as a flowering hedge, or as a centerpiece of the perennial or mixed border.
 It is also wonderful as a cut flower both fresh and dried.
-LIMELIGHT PRIME® Panicle Hydrangea is very cold hardy growing in zones 3-8 and is happiest in full sun to part shade locations in well drained soil.
+This perennial shrub is very cold hardy growing in zones 3-8 and is happiest in full sun to part shade locations in well-drained soil.
 Because it blooms on new wood, pruning may be done in late winter or early spring by taking off about one-third of the height just above a set of large buds.
-LIMELIGHT PRIME® Panicle Hydrangea is a Proven Winners® ColorChoice® Flowering Shrub.
+Hydrangea Limelight Prime® is a Proven Winners® ColorChoice® Flowering Shrub.

 Max Height: 4 - 6 Feet